davidmalcolm/gcc-python-plugin/docs/basics.rst

    where `ps` is a :py:class:`gcc.Pass` and `fun` is a :py:class:`gcc.Function`.
-   Your callback will typically be called many times: there are many passes, and each can be invoked zero or more times per function (in the code bein compiled)
+   Your callback will typically be called many times: there are many passes, and each can be invoked zero or more times per function (in the code being compiled)

 .. py:data:: gcc.PLUGIN_PRE_GENERICIZE